DBL™ Flucloxacillin Sodium for Injection

-Immediately telephone your doctor or the Poisons Information Centre on 13 11 26 for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much DBL™ Flucloxacillin Sodium for Injection.
+Immediately telephone your doctor or the Poisons Information Centre on 13 11 26 for advice, or go to Emergency at the nearest hospital, if you think that you or anyone else may have taken too much DBL™ Flucloxacillin Sodium for Injection.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Symptoms of an overdose may include the side effects listed below in the ‘Side Effects’ section, but are usually of a more severe nature.